isomerpages/mti-cap/index.md

       button: Learn more
       url: /testing-page
-      description: CAP investigates feedback on alleged profiteering or unjustified price increases of essentials, using the upcoming Goods and Services Tax (GST) increase ...
+      description: CAP investigates feedback on alleged profiteering or unjustified price increases of essentials, using the upcoming GST increase as an excuse.
   - infobar:
       title: Share your Feedback
       description: Provide details about cases of alleged profiteering or unjustified